 Pirates captured her after 4 years at sea and pressed her into service.
 They retrofitted her hold to accommodate more sailors while still holding a fair amount of cargo.
 She served for a few years, then ran aground in a storm one night.
 The pirates limped her to shore and tried to patch her up, but the damage took her to the bottom of a secluded cove before morning's light.
 There she stayed for almost ten years, until one of her crew got rich enough to bring her back.

 Captain Pete hired a wizard to raise her out of the water and repair her hull.
-The sea water burned away her varnish and turned her hull and deck a light grey color.
-The wizard tried to match the color with driftwood gathered from the shore, but when he used Fabricate and Mending to make the Grey Rover whole again, he ended up making a mottled camouflage pattern in various shades of grey.
+The sea water had burned away her varnish and turned her hull and deck a light grey color.
+The wizard tried to match the color with driftwood gathered from the shore, but when he used fabricate and mending to make the Grey Rover whole again, he ended up making a mottled camouflage pattern in various shades of grey.
 Even the mast changes color as it climbs, getting lighter toward the top.
-This made Captain Pete deliriously happy, and he paid to refinish her, outfit her with new sails and rigging, and get her out on the open water once again.
+This made Captain Pete deliriously happy, and he paid even more to refinish her correctly, outfit her with new sails and rigging, and get her out on the open water once again.

-Captain Pete helmed her for thirty-two years, through all manner of adventures.
-She even sailed straight into Fellport Harbor one night, where the crew came ashore, stole as many barrels of alcoholic beverages as they could carry, and escaped into the night before anyone could stop them.
-But Old Captain Pete's luck ran out on a raid up the coast between Fellport and Dunhill.
-A band of mercenaries ambushed the crew, forcing all but Captain Pete and his fool of a healer Vadym Burza back to the Grey Rover and into the night.
-The mercenaries captured Pete and Vadym, bringing them to Fellport for trial.
-Pete hung from Execution Wharf while Vadym served two years in prison.
+Captain Pete helmed her for thirty-two years, through all manner of piracy, storms, and adventures.
+She even sailed straight into Fellport Harbor one night, where the crew came ashore, stole as many barrels of booze as they could carry, then escaped into the night before anyone could stop them.
+But Old Captain Pete's luck ran out on a raid up the coast between Fellport and Dunhill about 4 years ago.
+A band of mercenaries ambushed the crew, forcing all but the unconscious Captain Pete and his fool of a healer Vadym Burza back to the Grey Rover and into the night.
+The mercenaries captured Pete, Vadym, and two others who volunteered to stay behind and help protect them, bringing them to Fellport for trial.
+Pete hung from Execution Wharf until dead, while Vadym and the other two served two years in prison.

 - Captain Oya Stormqueen, an Okulari woman Bard of Swords who favors thunder spells

-- Bosun "Cutter", a large human woman Battlemaster noble who wields a large tulwar sword
+- Bosun "Cutter", a large human woman Battlemaster noble who wields a massive tulwar sword

 - Lt.
 "Webby", an aquatic elf woman Druid with an attitude, sharkskin armor, and a trident